SzymonSzymonowicz/praca_licencjacka/README.md

 - joining to groups by access code
 - lessons with CRUD
 - chapters in lessons with CRUD and WYSIWYG [editor](https://github.com/mkhstar/suneditor-react)

-## Ideas for new features:
 - creating exams
 - changing exam status

+## Ideas for new features:
 - checking grades by student and lecturer aswell
-- lecture creator
 - grades charts
+- lecturer creator
-- exams time restriction
+- exams time restriction kickout with save exam
-- google translator (?)
+- google translator (?) or other dictionary API
 - announcments from lecturer in the group

 # Technologies